Tasha Gray, Humanist Wedding Celebrant

 Choosing an accredited wedding celebrant

-I trained and was accredited by the British Humanist Association (now known as Humanists UK) in 2014, just in time to write and conduct my brother’s wedding, and I have now had the honour and privilege of being chosen by many couples to create, write and conduct their dream humanist wedding ceremonies.
-Each couple is unique, and so is each wedding.
+I trained and was accredited by the British Humanist Association (now known as Humanists UK) in 2014, just in time to write and conduct my brother’s wedding.
+My family like to joke that I ‘married my brother’!

 Creative consultations and collaborations